 There are a few things to consider when it comes to choosing the thickness of your pool cover.

 The normal range of solar cover thicknesses runs from 8 mils to 16 mils.
-In case you are not aware a mil is one-thousandth of an inch (0.001 inches).
+A mil is one-thousandth of an inch (0.001 inches).

-12 mil solar covers are the most popular thickness as they do a good all-round job, are easy to handle and last quite a few years.
+12 mil solar covers are the most popular thickness as they do a good job all around, are easy to handle and last quite a few years.

-You really get what you pay for when it comes to solar blankets.
+When it comes to solar blankets, you really get what you pay for.
 Buying cheap can be a false economy.

 Some of the best solar pool covers are available from Sun2Solar.
 They produce them in all shapes, sizes and colors.